 He worked on the newsroom assignment desk during the Pope's visit to Denver, the Summit of the Eight in Denver, the Oklahoma City bombing trials, and the Columbine tragedy.

 While working at 7NEWS, Wayne was named the Colorado correspondent for States News Service, supplying state news summaries for distribution to web portals including Yahoo, Excite, Lycos and to ABC Radio News.

-Wayne has been involved in broadcast journalism for more than 45 years, starting in high school.
+Wayne has been involved in broadcast journalism for 50 years, starting in high school at age 16, working at a radio stations in Dallas.
 As a radio reporter, he covered the Apollo 11 moon landing from the Manned Spacecraft Center in Houston in 1969, and a number of Apollo missions that followed, for the Texas State Radio Network.
 He also worked as the East Texas bureau chief for the Shreveport Times newspaper during that period.

 In 1979 he became the first broadcast journalist in Texas to be jailed for refusing to reveal a news source after he began a series of investigative reports on a crooked East Texas sheriff, while Wayne was news director of a local radio station in Longview, Texas.
 The sheriff was later indicted and convicted on federal charges of racketeering and conspiracy to commit murder.
 Wayne received a number of awards for his investigative reporting in the case, including an award of appreciation from the FBI.

 After several years in various positions at KRLD NewsRadio in Dallas, Wayne left Texas to open and manage the Metro Traffic Control office in Minneapolis, Minn., and eventually transferred to manage the Denver Metro Traffic office, where he provided traffic reports for a number of Denver radio stations and for Channel 7 television.
 He then left radio to move to 7NEWS in 1983.